Why you can trust The Zebra

-According to the United States Geological Survey, the U.S. experiences approximately 55 earthquakes each day.
+According to the United States Geological Survey (USGS), the U.S. experiences approximately 55 earthquakes each day.
 Of course, not every earthquake causes extensive damage, and some aren’t even strong enough to be felt.
 However, when the big one hits, earthquake damage can be catastrophic.

 Read on to learn how to find a homeowners insurance policy that protects you against earthquake damage.